PUP-The-Programmers-Guild/Daily-Coding-DataCleaning/README.md

 # Daily-Coding-DataCleaning
- This cleans discord message's csv file to the desired end result for the usage of a student organization.
+ This cleans an extraction of discord messages which are in a csv file to the desired end result for the usage of a student organization.